petarjoncheski/chatgbt-chatbot-with-langchain/web_chatgbt_chatbot_with_memory/README.md

-# Simple Console ChatGPT Bot with Langchain
+# Web ChatGPT Bot with Memory Using Langchain and Streamlit

-This project is an extension of the [simple_chatgpt_chatbot](https://github.com/petarjoncheski/chatgbt-chatbot-with-langchain/blob/main/simple_chatgbt_chatbot/simple_chatgbt_chatbot.py) and adds the ability to save and restore chat history.
+This project extends the functionality of the  [simple_chatgpt_chatbot_with_memory](https://github.com/petarjoncheski/chatgbt-chatbot-with-langchain/blob/main/simple_chatgpt_chatbot_with_memory/simple_chatgbt_chatbot_with_memory.py) by adding a graphical user interface (GUI) using Streamlit while keeping the ability to save and restore chat history.

 ## Features

-- Simple console interaction
+- Web-based chat interface using Streamlit
 - Integration with OpenAI's GPT-3.5-turbo
 - Customizable prompt templates
 - Environment variable management for API keys
+- Persistent chat history

 ## Prerequisites